Table of Contents

 Or you can download this zipped version.

 Packages supporting Windows XP and 2003 coming in an updated package soon.
+The 0.9 nightlies already have support.

 Also, some addons are available.
 These are zip files which can be extracted in the Prosody installation directory: